 The Order of the Phoenix took a while to release, with a gap of just under three years for fans who were waiting to catch up with the next installment.
 Released during the height of the series’ popularity, signed copies are what you should be looking out for.
 Otherwise, first editions are extremely affordable.

 To give some idea of the hype, there was a midnight launch, and there are many signed first edition copies as a consequence.
-People were also starting to cotton on to the idea that the books could be seen as a collector’s item in the future.
+People were also starting to cotton on to the idea that books could be seen as collector’s items in the future.
 Ironically, this means that there are numerous versions in good condition today, so they’re not worth much.
 In terms of values, copies are likely to go for a low three-figure sum.

-6. Harry Potter and the Half-Blood Prince (buy on eBay)
+6. Harry Potter and the Half-Blood Prince

 UK & US release: 16/07/05